-- In-Diner Holiday Feast – Includes baked ham with cherry sauce or roasted turkey with cranberry sauce and sides of creamy mashed potatoes & gravy, French-style green beans, savory cornbread stuffing and slice of pumpkin pie.
+- In-Diner Holiday Feast – (available Nov 1) Includes baked ham or roasted turkey with cranberry sauce and sides of creamy mashed potatoes & gravy, green beans, savory cornbread stuffing and a piece of pumpkin bread pudding.

 - Guests can also order this for pick-up, or have it delivered straight to their door!

 Of course, a Metro Diner Thanksgiving wouldn’t be complete without our Stuffing Waffle with Turkey featuring a waffle made from stuffing, topped with mashed potatoes and gravy, roasted turkey, and a side of cranberry sauce.
-Enjoy for a limited time starting November 16 – 29.
+Enjoy for a limited time November 8 - December 31.

 When it comes to Thanksgiving traditions, nobody talks turkey (and trimmings) tastier than Metro Diner so whether enjoying a meal in the diner or catering your holiday meal at home we’re all about value with hearty, large meals at a great price.